 Again, this is about drinking in moderation because on the same study those who drank heavy alcoholic beverages were more prone to depression.
 (7)

 Key Takeaway: Enjoying two to seven glasses of wine in a week maybe your remedy for depression.

 5. Drinking Wine Can Give You Healthier Skin

-High levels of antioxidants in wine, when applied directly to the skin can inhibit the growth of acne-causing bacteria and are beneficial in maintaining a healthy skin.
+High levels of antioxidants in wine, when applied directly to the skin can inhibit the growth of acne-causing bacteria and are beneficial in maintaining healthy skin.
 Antioxidants rejuvenate the skin, increase skin elasticity and keep the skin bright and glowing.

 In consuming wine as a drink, wine can stimulate blood circulation that can prevent wrinkle formation and skin aging.
-However, when one drinks in excess, it makes hormone flow lose its balance and may cause skin dehydration and aggravate chances of acne.
+However, when one drinks in excess, it makes hormone flow lose its balance and may cause skin dehydration and aggravate the chances of acne.
 (8)

 Key Takeaway: Wine contains antioxidants and polyphenols that are essential to keep the skin healthy.

 Guided Wine tastings and tours in the vineyards lead by professionals will make you improve your wine knoledge and discover some impressive benefits and characteristics you might never thought about before.